Francesco Giunta: Dalmatia

-In February 1943, he succeeded Giuseppe Bastianini as the Governor of Dalmatia.
+On 11 February 1943, he succeeded Giuseppe Bastianini as the Governor of Dalmatia.
 A fervent anti-Yugoslav since the times of his activity in the South Slav-inhabited Julian March, Giunta brought a number of his old colleagues from Trieste with him.
 His regime became noted for its brutality against the local Croat population and its fierce repression of the Yugoslav partisan movement in the area.

-He was subsequently involved in the Italian Social Republic, although on a personal level he was largely unenthusiastic about the regime.
+He subsequently adhered to the new Italian Social Republic, although on a personal level he was largely unenthusiastic about the regime and held only minor posts, such as head of the press office of the Ministry of Defence.

 Post-war activity

 After World War II, Yugoslavia demanded the extradition of Giunta, so that he could be tried for war crimes committed in Yugoslavia.
 Both Italy and the Allies rejected the demand.

-He was involved in the 1947 Dumini trial, which investigated the murder of Giacomo Matteotti.
+The Florentine squadrist was placed under investigation in the 1947 Dumini trial, which investigated the murder of Giacomo Matteotti, after being implicated in one of Cesare Rossi’s memorial statements.
 He was not charged in relation to this but indicted on further, unrelated charges, the same year.
 Giunta settled in Rome, where he died in 1971.